Naina Devi Himalayan Bird Conservation Reserve: Geography

 The total notified area under this reserve is 111.9 km^{2}.
-Few small hamlets are there inside and around the periphery of this sanctuary; which are namely Barapathar, Kilbury, Vinayak etc. Several riverine tributaries are flowing through this forest patch and later they discharge in Ramganga.
+Few small hamlets are there inside and around the periphery of this sanctuary; which are namely Barapathar, Kilbury (Pangot), Vinayak etc. Several riverine tributaries are flowing through this forest patch and later they discharge in Ramganga.
 These riverine tributaries flowing from north enriches its biodiversity.

 Biodiversity

 This sanctuary falls at the junction of Palearctic realm and Indomalayan realm, supporting a large variety of mammalian and avian fauna.

 Natural history

 Biomes

 Inside this wildlife sanctuary, the primary ecoregions are: